Runtime Enforcement of Programmable Logic Controllers: Our enforcement mechanism at work

 \subsection{An implementation of the enforcement of the SWaT system of Section~\ref{sec:case-study}}

 The proposed implementation adopts different approaches for plant, controllers and enforcers.

 \paragraph{Plant} The plant of the SWaT system is simulated in Simulink}~\cite{MATLAB}, a framework to model, simulate and analyse cyber-physical systems, widely adopted in industry and research.
 A Simulink model is given by \emph{blocks} interconnected via \emph{wires}.
 Our Simulink model contains blocks to simulate water tanks, actuators (\emph{i.e.}, pumps and valves) and sensors (see Figure~\ref{fig:case-study-simulink}).
 In particular, water-tank blocks implement the differential equations that model the dynamics of the tanks according to the physical constraints obtained from~\cite{SWaT, swat-dataset}.
 Actuation blocks receive commands from PLCs, whereas sensor blocks send measurements to PLCs.
 For simplicity, state changes of both pumps and valves do not occur instantaneously; they take 1 second.
-Finally, we ran our Simulink model on a laptop with 2.8 GHz Intel i7 7700 HQ, 16GB memory, and Linux Ubuntu 20.04 LTS OS.
+We ran our Simulink model on a laptop with 2.8 GHz Intel i7 7700 HQ, 16GB memory, and Linux Ubuntu 20.04 LTS OS.

-\paragraph{Controllers} Controllers use \emph{OpenPLC}~\cite{OpenPLC}, a fully functional open source PLC capable of running user programs in all five IEC61131-3 defined languages~\cite{IEC_standard}.
+\paragraph{Controllers} Controllers are defined in \emph{OpenPLC}~\cite{OpenPLC}, an open source PLC capable of running user programs in all five IEC61131-3 defined languages~\cite{61131-3}.
 Additionally, OpenPLC supports standard SCADA protocols, such as Modbus/TCP, DNP3 and Ethernet/IP.
 OpenPLC can run on a variety of hardware, from a simple Raspberry Pi to robust industrial boards.
 We installed OpenPLC on three Raspberry Pi 4~\cite{RPi4Modelb}; each instance runs one of the three ladder logics seen in Figure~\ref{fig:ladder-logic-plcs}.

-\paragraph{Enforcers} As regards the enforcing monitors, we use three NetFPGA-CML development boards~\cite{NetFPGA}.
-More precisely, we have implemented our synthesis algorithm in Python to return enforcers written in Verilog.
-The Verilog code is then compiled into a bitstream which runs inside the FPGAs.